EsraaQandel/Logs-Analysis-Project/README.md

   [Python3](https://www.python.org/) , [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/)

-### Setup Project:
+### Prepare the software and data:

-  1. Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
-  2. Download the [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from here.
+  1. Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository and Download the [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) from here.
-  3. Copy the newsdata.sql file -from the zip file you just downloaded - and content of this current repository
+  2. Copy the newsdata.sql file -from the zip file you just downloaded - and content of this current repository
-  4. launch the VM and install all the dependencies by running:
+  3. launch the VM and install all the dependencies by running:

   ```
     $ vagrant up
   ```
-  5. Then Log into this using command:
+  4. Log using command:

   ```
     $ vagrant ssh
   ```

-  6. Use `psql -d news -f newsdata.sql` to Load the data in local database using the command:
+  5. Use `psql -d news -f newsdata.sql` to Load the data in local database using the command:

-  7. Use `psql -d news` to connect to database.
+  6. Use `psql -d news` to connect to database.

-  8. Create view articles_view using:
+  7. Create view articles_view using:
   ```
     create view articles_view as select title,author,count(*) as views from articles,
     log where log.path like concat('%',articles.slug,'%') and log.status like '%200%'
     group by articles.title,articles.author order by views DESC;
   ```

-  9. Create vier error_lead_view using:
+  8. Create vier error_lead_view using:
   ```
     create view error_lead_view as select date(time) ,count(*) as total,
     sum(case log.status when '200 OK' then 0 else 1 end) as error from log